Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### What is the difference between eukaryotes and prokaryotes?
 - Eukaryotes have a nucleus

 ### How many different proteins are in a human?
+Around 20K in a human

-How many proteins are known in total?
+### How many proteins are known in total?
-- Around 20K in a human, 110M known in total
+110M known in total

+### What is the length of the shortest and the longest protein?
+From 35 to 35K residues

 ### What does secondary structure refer to?
-- Denotes if the aminoacid is in a Helix or beta strand
+- Denotes if the aminoacid is in a Helix or beta strand etc.
 - Is 1D information -> each aminoacid gets a value

 ### What are the two parts that make up an amino acid?